Web-Development-Environments-2021/assignment-3-1-314983438_203665401/README.md

 Ohad Shriki- 203665401

-Estimated time to develop: no rockets from Gaza- month, else- unknown
+Estimated time to develop: no rockets from Gaza- two weeks, else- unknown